docsdevbr/symfony-doc-pt-br/messenger.rst

     $ composer require symfony/amqp-messenger

-The AMQP transport DSN may looks like this:
+The AMQP transport DSN may look like this:

 .. code-block:: env